talibkateeb/etf-crypto-investment-analysis/README.md

 Before using the loan qualifier application, the following packages must be installed:

-*    pip install XXX
-*    pip install XXX
-*    pip install XXX
+*    pip install -r requirements.txt

 ---